LatinumFinance/LatinumFinance.github.io/index.md

 Congratulations!
 The unstaking process has begun!
 Now just wait for your tokens to arrive in your registered wallet once the unstaking process has completed.

-**Remember you must wait the full duration of the unstaking wait period!**

-You can check the status of your Unstaking period here: [Maybe I can ?](./CosmosEcosystem)
+**REMEMBER YOU MUST WAIT THE FULL DURATION OF THE UNSTAKING WAIT PERIOD!**

 `ALL ASSETS HAVE DIFFERENT UNSTAKING WAIT PERIODS!
 WE ARE UNABLE TO EXPEDITE THIS PROCESS!
-YOU MUST WAIT THE FULL DURATION OF THE UNSTAKING WAIT PERIOD!
+YOU MUST WAIT THE FULL DURATION OF THE UNSTAKING WAIT PERIOD!`

+You can check the status of your Unstaking period here: [Maybe I can ?](./CosmosEcosystem)

 ## Find My Ecosystem